cchdo/exchange/docs/common.rst

 File Identification Stamp
 ---------------------------------
-The first line of a WHP-exchange file MUST contain the file identifier and a creation stamp seperated by a :unicode_info:`,`.
+The first line of a WHP-exchange file MUST contain the file identifier and a creation stamp separated by a :unicode_info:`,`.
-The file itendifier will be either ``BOTTLE`` in the case of water samples or ``CTD`` in the case of a CTD profile.
+The file identifier will be either ``BOTTLE`` in the case of water samples or ``CTD`` in the case of a CTD profile.
 The creation stamp contains information on when the file was created and who created it.